 The Batch Brewery is a comfortable place for an after-work craft beer while nearby, the Hop and Grain Brew Store runs classes on making beer, wine, kombucha, cheese and more, and sells the necessities for these hobbies.

 Walk (or drive) along Enmore Road to TIM products which sells Greek sweets and desserts direct to the public and then on to Serendipity Ice Cream factory shop, another favourite of mine.

 When I explored Marrickville, I mentioned more than once that I should return with an esky.
 I suggest you do too.
 There’s so much on offer.

 Read my blog on Marrickville for more detailed information and addresses on where to find the places mentioned.

-Rockdale for Balkan, South African and More
+Rockdale in Sydney for Balkan, South African and More

 On the Western side of the railway line, Mini Markets cater to the local Bangladeshi, Nepali and Indian community.
 Ask the shop assistants about the varied vegetables that you may not find at your local green grocer.
 When there, I learnt that the long green melons are used for curry and the striped green and white melon (snake gourd melon) is good with prawns or rice.

 The Taj Mahal sells products familiar to South Africans.
 There’s the boerewors and Zoo biscuits that I recognise from my childhood as well as what I consider ‘real’ samoosas.
 They frequent local markets with their products.
 Follow them on Facebook to find out where and when.